Alan Clark

 Screenshot 2020-05-08 at 08.26.10.jpg

-First class recording studios with a full size live room are becoming a rarity these days, but there are still some out there.
+First class recording studios with a full size live room and a great desk are becoming a rarity these days, but there are still some out there.
 Forward Studios in Grottaferrata, near Rome, is my favourite.
 It’s a world class, money-no-object facility with a huge Neve 88R desk, a great atmosphere, excellent engineers, and the best pizza in the world a 5 minute walk away (Fondi, Grottaferrata).
 I made the LEGACY record 3 Chord Trick there, and various other projects.
 Whenever I’m there, I stay in another favourite of mine, the splendid Villa Mercede hotel in nearby Frascati.
 A big thanks to owners Luigi and Gianluca and everyone at the hotel for making it my home from home in Italy.

 Trevor Horn on Sunday for Sammy